 - We celebrate wins together with monthly meetups and give on the spot “shout outs” when we see behaviors that impact our business in a positive way.

 Here's the secret: Build a culture that reflects your values.
 We lean toward openness, collaboration, and being direct (through positive and constructive feedback).
-All of these same values are coached up at all of our camps, and at regional staff trainings, so our values permeate all levels of our organization.
+All of these same values are coached up at all our camps, and at Regional Staff Trainings, so our values permeate all levels of our organization.

 Build relationships to last